-However advertising on job boards and social networks is a major cost.
-As a result, companies try to minimise these costs and improve employer branding at the same time by maintaining their own careers/recruitment sites.
+However, advertising on job boards and social networks is a major cost.
+As a result, companies try to minimize these costs and improve employer branding at the same time by maintaining their own careers/recruitment sites.

 How to find hidden jobs:

 What happens then?
 You can still find out about these ‘hidden’ jobs by searching on Google.
 Most companies will use an Applicant Tracking System (ATS) to advertise jobs online and manage the applications they receive.
-Each ATS will have a website where all of their clients’ jobs will be hosted.
-You can use some Google-magic to search these ATS sites for the jobs you might be missing!
+Each ATS will have a website where all of its clients’ jobs will be hosted.
+You can use some Google magic to search these ATS sites for the jobs you might be missing!

 One popular ATS is Broadbean’s ‘Aplitrak’ system.
 All Broadbean’s jobs are hosted on http://aplitrak.com so you can start by typing site:aplitrak.com into Google’s search box.
 If you’re looking for java developer jobs, type site:aplitrak.com intitle:”java developer”.
 This will limit the results to all pages that have “java developer” as a job title.
 You can also use AND to combine your search with the location you’d like to work in, for example: